AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/technical-specification.md

 Change prefix option in case Magento was installed with prefix in database tables.
 It can be set for Magento 1 and Magento 2 databases.
 Use the "source_prefix" and "dest_prefix" configuration options accordingly.

-Configuration data is accessible via \Migration\Config class.
+Configuration data is accessible with the `\Migration\Config` class.

 ## Steps available operations